TechnicalPursuit/TIBET-Examples/pizza/README.md

 directory.

-To test the `/order` route a pair of JSON files were created with the planned JSON for a new or existing order:
+To test the `/order` route a pair of JSON files were created with the planned JSON for a new or existing order.
+These were placed in the `mocks` directory for easy use:

 ##### `mocks/mock_neworder_post.json`